martinmoene/expected-lite/README.md

 expected: Allows to observe its value if available, or obtain a specified value otherwise
 expected: Allows to move its value if available, or obtain a specified value otherwise
 expected: Throws bad_expected_access on value access when disengaged
-expected: Allows to observe its unexpected value, or fallback to the specified value with error_or
+expected: Allows to observe its unexpected value, or fallback to the specified value with error_or [monadic p2505r4]
-expected: Allows to map value with and_then
+expected: Allows to map value with and_then [monadic p2505r3]
-expected: Handling unexpected with or_else
+expected: Allows to map unexpected with or_else [monadic p2505r3]
-expected: transform values
+expected: Allows to transform value [monadic p2505r3]
-expected: Mapping errors with transform_error expected<void>: Allows to default-construct expected<void>: Allows to copy-construct from expected<void>: value expected<void>: Allows to copy-construct from expected<void>: error
+expected: Allows to map errors with transform_error [monadic p2505r3] expected<void>: Allows to default-construct expected<void>: Allows to copy-construct from expected<void>: value expected<void>: Allows to copy-construct from expected<void>: error